Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ## ❣️ Support

-There are many ways to support us, in exchange you'll get this material in a proper format:
+There are many ways to support us; in exchange, you'll get this material in a proper format:
 - [Udemy is the only one to have explanations for questions](https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c03-exams-v/?referralCode=CEA49DDC465C505A263A),
 - [shop.ditectrev.com, in EPUB or PDF formats, with answers marked](https://shop.ditectrev.com/product/amazon-web-services-certified-aws-certified-solutions-architect-associate-saa-c03-practice-tests-exams-questions-answers),
 - [shop.ditectrev.com, in EPUB or PDF formats, without answers marked](https://shop.ditectrev.com/product/amazon-web-services-certified-aws-certified-solutions-architect-associate-saa-c03-practice-tests-exams-questions-no-answers),